Backdoor Roth IRA Tax Calculator

 Important disclaimer

-This calculator provides a simplified estimate of the taxable portion of a backdoor Roth IRA conversion under the pro‑rata rule.
-It does not give personalized tax, investment, or legal advice, and it may not reflect all rules that apply to your situation.
+This calculator provides a simplified estimate of the taxable portion of a backdoor Roth IRA conversion under the pro-rata rule.
+It does not give personalized tax, investment, or legal advice, and it may not reflect every rule that applies to your situation.
 Before making significant contributions, conversions, or withdrawals, consider reviewing your plan with a qualified tax professional or financial advisor.

 Enter your IRA balances to estimate taxable conversion amounts.